wodxgod/Griefing-Methods/README.md

 By spoofing your username to be "zPirroZ3007" and spoofing your UUID to be any operators UUID, you are able to bypass the plugin.

 **How do I prevent players from being able to bypass UUIDSpoof - Fix?**
-You simply remove "zPirroZ3007" from the whitelist in exempt.yml
+Simply remove "zPirroZ3007" from the whitelist in the YAML file exempt.yml.